omari91/omari91.github.io/README.md

 MSc Engineer | IEEE Researcher | EV Infrastructure Optimization | Product & Systems Operations Leader Turning research into deployable, reliable systems that improve mobility and sustainability.

-> 🚀 **Update:** This portfolio has moved to [www.cliffordomari.com](https://www.cliffordomari.com).
-> You’ll be redirected automatically, but please update your bookmarks.